Floyd Collins: Burials and exhibition of body

 Mammoth Cave Baptist Church, established in 1827 – the cemetery to the left of the church is the burial ground of famed cavers Edmund Turner and Floyd Collins.

 With Collins's body remaining in the cave, funeral services were held on the surface.
 Homer Collins was not pleased with Sand Cave as his brother's grave, and two months later, he and some friends reopened the shaft.
-They dug a new tunnel to the opposite side of the cave passage and recovered Floyd Collins' remains on April 23, 1925.
+They dug a new tunnel to the opposite side of the cave passage and recovered Floyd Collins's remains on April 23, 1925.

-The body was taken that day to Cave City for embalming at J.T.
-Geralds and Brothers' funeral home.
-Following a 2-day visitation at the funeral home, on April 26, 1925, his body was transported to the Collins' family farm and buried on the hillside over Great Crystal Cave, which Lee Collins renamed "Floyd Collins' Crystal Cave."
+The body was taken that day to Cave City for embalming at J. T. Geralds and Brothers' funeral home.
+Following a 2-day visitation at the funeral home, on April 26, 1925, his body was transported to the Collins's family farm and buried on the hillside over Great Crystal Cave, which Lee Collins renamed "Floyd Collins' Crystal Cave."
 In 1927, Lee Collins sold the homestead and cave to Dr. Harry Thomas, dentist and owner of Mammoth Onyx Cave and Hidden River Cave.

-The new owner placed Collins' body in a glass-topped coffin and exhibited it in Crystal Cave for many years.
+The new owner placed Collins's body in a glass-topped coffin and exhibited it in Crystal Cave for many years.
 On March 19, 1929, the body was discovered to have been stolen.
 The body was later recovered, having been found in a nearby field, but the injured left leg was missing.
 After this desecration, the remains were kept in a secluded portion of Crystal Cave in a chained casket.
 In 1961, Crystal Cave was purchased by Mammoth Cave National Park and closed to the public.
-The Collins family had objected to Collins' body being displayed in the cave and, at their request, the National Park Service re-interred him at Mammoth Cave Baptist Church Cemetery, Mammoth Cave, Kentucky in 1989.
+The Collins family had objected to Collins's body being displayed in the cave and, at their request, the National Park Service re-interred him at Mammoth Cave Baptist Church Cemetery, Mammoth Cave, Kentucky in 1989.
 It took a team of 15 men three days to remove the casket and tombstone from the cave.

 Legacy

-The 1951 film Ace in the Hole, starring Kirk Douglas and cowritten and directed by Billy Wilder, was inspired by Collins' story.
+The 1951 film Ace in the Hole, starring Kirk Douglas and cowritten and directed by Billy Wilder, was inspired by Collins's story.
 Author Sharyn McCrumb wrote about this event in the 2010 novel The Devil Amongst the Lawyers.
-Collins' life and death inspired the musical Floyd Collins by Adam Guettel and Tina Landau, as well as one film documentary, several books, a museum and many short songs.
+Collins's life and death inspired the musical Floyd Collins by Adam Guettel and Tina Landau, as well as one film documentary, several books, a museum and many short songs.

 In 2006, actor Billy Bob Thornton optioned the film rights to Trapped!
 The Story of Floyd Collins and a screenplay was adapted by Thornton's writing partner, Tom Epperson.
-Thornton's option would be expired, and the film rights were acquired by producer Peter R. J. Deyell in 2011.
+Thornton's option expired, and the film rights were acquired by producer Peter R. J. Deyell in 2011.
 Fiddlin' John Carson and Vernon Dalhart recorded "The Death of Floyd Collins" in 1925.
 American rock band Black Stone Cherry features a song titled "The Ghost of Floyd Collins" on their album Folklore and Superstition.